CiscoDevNet/terraform-provider-intersight/website/docs/r/hyperflex_cluster_profile.html.markdown

   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `cluster_internal_subnet`:(HashMap) - A CIDR subnet for the cluster internal network.
+This applies to Intersight Workload Engine clusters only.
+This complex property has following sub-properties:
+  + `gateway`:(string) The IPv4 address of the default gateway.
+  + `ip_address`:(string) The IPv4 Address, represented in the standard dot-decimal notation, e.g. 192.168.1.3.
+  + `netmask`:(string) The IPv4 Netmask, represented in the standard dot-decimal notation, e.g. 255.255.255.0.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
 * `cluster_network`:(HashMap) - A reference to a hyperflexClusterNetworkPolicy resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.